paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 (14) The Chief Executive Officer.

-**(c) Inapplicability of termination requirement** Section 14 of the Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the Advisory Board.
+**(c) Inapplicability of termination requirement** [Section 1013 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim) shall not apply to the Advisory Board.

 ### Statutory Notes

-#### References in Text
-Section 14 of the Federal Advisory Committee Act, referred to in subsec. (c), is section 14 of Pub.
-L. 92–463, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Codification
 Section was formerly classified to section 12653l of this title prior to renumbering by Pub.
 L. 103–82.